Dynamical Dark Energy in light of the DESI DR2 Baryonic Acoustic Oscillations Measurements: Evolution of the equation of state

-We validate our pipeline using mock datasets generated for four dark energy models shown in Sec. \ref{sec:mock} in Supplemental Material, before applying to actual observations.
 Fig.~\ref{fig:wz} (white curves and blue bands) illustrates the best-fit and 68\%~CL constraints on $w(z)$ obtained from various data combinations.
 The upper row corresponds to DESI DR1 BAO data, and the lower row to DR2.
 In each row, the leftmost panel reports BAO-only constraints, while the other panels incorporate additional supernova datasets: PantheonPlus, Union3, and DESY5.
 In all cases, $w(z)\neq -1$ is clearly indicated.
 Throughout the paper, we define the significance (i.e., the signal-to-noise ratio, SNR) of the reconstructed $w(z)$ deviating from a specific model $w_{\rm mod}$ via where $\mathbf{C}_{\rm w}$ is the posterior covariance for the $w$ bins.
 For the DR1-based reconstructions (panels $A_1$--$A_4$), the SNR of $w\neq -1$ is $2.6$, $3.9$, $3.9$, and $4.2$, respectively.
 Switching to the DR2 dataset yields comparable significance at $2.6$, $3.7$, $4.3$, and $4.5$, respectively.
 It is interesting that the preference for deviations from $\Lambda$CDM when the SNe samples are included remained strong with the enhanced statistical power of DESI DR2.